Ghost Ranch & Abiquiú Photography Guide

 Recomnended Hiking Trails at Ghost Ranch

-• Highlights: Up-close views of Chimney Rock, panoramic views from top
+Up-close views of the Chimney Rock spire; panoramic valley views from the ridge (great at sunset).

-• Highlights: Summit views of entire Ghost Ranch area, wildflowers in spring
+Spectacular summit views of the entire Ghost Ranch basin; wildflowers in spring; cliff edge compositions.

 Trail Tips: